About UP Provident Fund

 The Fund was created by the UP Board of Regents (BOR) in 1994 and registered as a non-stock, non-profit corporation with the Securities and Exchange Commission (SEC) in 1997.

-From an initial P35 million capital provided by the UP administration around 25 years ago, the Fund has grown into a company with assets reaching P3 billion as of 2022, primarily owing to the support of its members and the UP administration and efforts of the UPPF Board of Trustees, Management, and employees.
+From an initial P35 million capital provided by the UP administration around 25 years ago, the Fund has grown into a company with assets reaching P3.13 billion and revenues of P140 million as of end-2022, primarily owing to the support of its members and the UP administration and efforts of the UPPF Board of Trustees, Management, and employees.

 Brief History